 Who is your target customer?

-Any time you build something, whether it’s a house, a computer or a marketing campaign, you must build a strong foundation.
+Any time you build something – a house, a piece of furniture, or a marketing campaign, you need a strong foundation.

 That means, you need a plan.

 Before you can begin building your marketing blueprint, and frankly before you make the leap to small business owner, you have to know your customer.

 If you skipped a few steps before starting your business, don’t worry.
 You’re here now.